DrPython3/mailripv1/README.md

 <h4>WARNING "Proxy Usage":</h4>

 <p>
-  Please be aware of using free SOCKS-proxies may have a great impact on your results.
-Mail.Rip v1 scrapes free proxies<br>
+  Please be aware of using free SOCKS-proxies may have a great impact on your results.<br>
-  which may have already been used by others or may be blacklisted.
-Therefor, your results may contain more false negatives<br>
+  Mail.Rip v1 scrapes free proxies which may have already been used by others or may be<br>
+  blacklisted.
+Therefor, your results may contain more false negatives and you may<br>
-  and you may receive even more errors from the mailsending feature.<br>
+  receive even more errors from the mailsending feature.<br>
   <br>
   Used proxyless, Mail.Rip v1 works much faster and more reliable!
 </p>